 Crude oil is a naturally occurring, unrefined liquid petroleum that is extracted from the ground and can be refined into various products like gasoline (petrol), kerosene, diesel, lubricants, wax, and other petrochemicals.
 It is the world economy’s primary energy source, which makes it a very popular commodity to trade.

 In this post, we take a look at crude oil and how to trade it.
-We prove a FAQ about crude oil trading and at the end we have a backtest of several crude oil trading strategies.
+We provide a FAQ about crude oil trading, and at the end, we have a backtest of several crude oil trading strategies.

 What is crude oil?